 There are three reduced rates: 13,5%, 9%, 4,8% and 0%.

 The reduced rate of 13% is for items including electricity, fuel (coal, heating oil, gas), building and building services, veterinary fees, short-term car hire, agricultural contracting services, cleaning and maintenance services.

-The reduced rate of 9% is for tourism-related activities including hotels, restaurants, cinemas, newspapers and hairdressing.
+The reduced rate of 9% is for for newspapers and sporting facilities and tourism-related activities including hotels, restaurants, cinemas and hairdressing.

 The reduced rate of 4,8% is for especially for agriculture: including greyhounds, livestock and the hire of horses.

 The zero rate is for all exports, tea, milk, coffee, books, breaed, children’s clothes and shoes, medicine, fertilisers, vegetable seeds and fruit trees and large animal feed.

 VAT is the abbreviation of Value-Added Tax.
 This is a kind of comsumption tax.
 All countries in the European Union (EU) impose VAT including Ireland and the United Kingdom (UK).
 VAT is charged on all goods and services that are provided by a VAT-registered business or on goods that are imported and then sold by a local company.

 VAT stands for Value Added Tax.
 VAT has to be paid by the purchaser for every product or service purchased.
 The company providing the product or service then pays this VAT to the tax authorities when they do their VAT returns.
 The more someone purchases, the more VAT they will have to pay to the authorities.
 VAT is sometimes referred to as ‘sales tax’.